Matthew Laube, PhD

 Biography

 Matthew Laube joined the Baylor School of Music in 2022.
 Before this, Dr. Laube was a doctoral and postdoctoral research assistant at The British Library in 2011 and 2014.
 Between 2014 and 2017, he was a Wiener-Anspach Postdoctoral Fellow jointly at the Université Libre de Bruxelles and the University of Cambridge, where he was a Postdoctoral Research Associate at Robinson College, Cambridge.
 Most recently Dr. Laube was a Leverhulme Early Career Fellow in History at Birkbeck, University of London.
-Since October 2018, he has been Assistant Editor and Reviews Editor of the journal Early Music History.
+Since October 2018, he has been Assistant Editor and Reviews Editor of Early Music History.
 Dr. Laube completed an MM in Trombone Performance at the University of Utah, and an MM and PhD in Musicology at Royal Holloway, University of London.

 Selected Publications

-Theatres of Belief: Music and Conversion in the Early Modern City, coedited with Marie-Alexis Colin and Iain Fenlon (Turnhout: Brepols, 2021)
+Theatres of Belief: Music and Conversion in the Early Modern City, coedited with Marie-Alexis Colin and Iain Fenlon (Turnhout: Brepols, 2022)

-“Materializing Music in the Lutheran Home,” Past & Present, Volume 234, Issue suppl_12, November 2017, 114–138
+“Materializing Music in the Lutheran Home,” Past & Present, 243 suppl.
+12 (2017), 114–38.

 “Confessional Networks, Cultural Exchange and the Printed Music of Jerome Commelin (c.1550–1597),” in International Exchange in the Early Modern Book World, ed.
 Matthew McLean and Sara Barker (Leiden: Brill, 2016), 259–281.